-Oxford: for over 125 years, people have been making it their summer destination for learning.
+Oxford: for more than 140 years, Oxford has been a summer destination for learning.
 The first of our 'Summer Meetings' (as they were called then) took place in 1888.

 What was summer school like in the 19th century?

 Things were run a little differently back then: Continuing Education didn't have a permanent home, for one thing, as we only acquired Rewley House in 1927.
 Students of the 19th century took lodgings around the city (there were many boarding houses right here on Wellington Square, in fact) and attended lectures in the colleges.
 Many students opted to stay on for a number of weeks of private study after the Summer Meeting was over.

 A look at the photographs from the first Summer Meetings tells us much about these early summer students.

 More than nine hundred people attended that first 1888 Summer Meeting, and over a thousand came for 1889 (pictured, photo taken on the grounds of Balliol College).